“Wolf’s voice, vision, and verve combine to make The Way an emotional and action-packed debut.”

 As a child, Wolf grew up in a heavily forested suburb outside New York City.
 She credits her family with passing along an avid love and respect for nature-which explains the photos of Wolf posing with an ever-widening array of animals living in their home including stray dogs, cats, guinea pigs, raccoons, mice, a flock of quail, chickens and a squirrel.
 Needless to say, hers wasn’t the average American family.

 When she was in middle school, Wolf’s family purchased a piece of raw land in upstate New York.
 From then on, they lived like a regular Swiss Family Robinson every weekend and summer, clearing land with tractors and chainsaws, building fences and a barn which they slept in for a period of time.
 Eventually they began harvesting crops and tending horses, cattle and pigs.
 This led to a very unique life for Wolf as she lived like a farmer on the weekends and a student in public school during the week.
-Growing up, life was a revolving door of diverse events from wrangling cattle for de-worming to waiting in line to see a Broadway show-from bottle feeding a premature calf to writing a thesis on Shakespeare.
+Growing up, life was a revolving door of diverse events from wrangling cattle for de-worming to waiting in line to see a Broadway show-from bottle feeding a premature foal to writing a thesis on Shakespeare.

 Maybe it was the diversity of her early life that later led Wolf to pursue a variety of interests including acting and directing in theater, journalism, filmmaking, flying lessons, rock climbing, scuba diving, learning piano, mountain biking, competitive tennis and playing guitar in a rock band (so cliché but true!).